The 7 Types Of Goals All Leaders Should Set For Your Team

 “Within each category, you can set countless goals tailored to your team’s main functions,” he says.
 “We’ve all talked about S.M.A.R.T goals until we’re blue in the face.
 But there is a reason why they work so well: People understand how to achieve them.
 When you set a process, outcome, or learning goal, you know exactly how your progress and the end result should look.”

 Ready to brainstorm?
-Let’s review each of the 6 categories below and learn why it’s important to set all types of goals.
+Let’s review each of the categories below — plus several others — and learn why it’s important to set all types of goals.

 1. Process-based goals

 While an outcome-based goal is about what you want to accomplish, a process-based goal is about how you accomplish the work.
 And it can be particularly useful when you’re aiming to scale your efforts during a period of fast growth or integrate a new workflow into your team.

 Plus, ironically, one of the best process-based goals to set is a goal-setting goal, according to Auerswald: “Create a goal system in which you work with your team individually and as a whole on two S.M.A.R.T goals per quarter, and hold [both individual contributors and the team as a whole] accountable to stick with your plans.”